-Countryside Fire Protection District, located in a northern suburb of Illinois, hired Chief Kazian as a career firefighter / paramedic in 1991.
+Kazian was then hired by the Countryside Fire Protection District, located in a northern suburb of Illinois, as a career firefighter / paramedic in 1991.
 He quickly engaged himself in public education responsibilities and attended many training opportunities.
-He was promoted to lieutenant in 1996 and then to captain (shift commander) in 1999, spending 15 years on the line as a Firefighter and Company Officer learning all aspects of the fire service.
+He was promoted to lieutenant in 1996 and captain (shift commander) in 1999, spending 15 years on the line as a firefighter and company officer, learning all aspects of the fire service.
 He was promoted to Assistant Chief in 2006 and Deputy Chief in 2008.

-Throughout his career, Chief Kazian participated in many efforts including public education director, medical officer, developing standard operating guidelines, writing and managing grants, technical rescue-high angle and dive, safety committee, writing vehicle specifications, training, strategic planning, ISO evaluation and accreditation review, as well as related incident command and emergency operation functions.
-He retired after more than 20 years of dedicated service to the fire agencies in Lake County, Illinois, and was selected by the SFD Governing Board in February 2012 to serve fire chief.
+Throughout his career, Chief Kazian participated in many efforts — technical rescue-high angle and dive, safety committees, training, strategic planning, ISO evaluation and accreditation review, as well as related incident command and emergency operation functions.
+He also he served as public education director and medical officer, developed standard operating guidelines, wrote and managed grants, and developed vehicle specifications.
+After more than 20 years of dedicated service to fire agencies in Lake County, Illinois, he was selected by the SFD Governing Board in February 2012 to serve as fire chief.

-Chief Kazian has an associate’s degree in Fire Science Technology (College of Lake County), a bachelor’s degree in Fire Science Management (Southern Illinois University) and Master of Science – Organizational Leadership (Dominican University), as well as Fire Officer III and Chief Fire Officer designations.
+Chief Kazian has an associate’s degree in fire science technology (College of Lake County), a bachelor’s in fire science management (Southern Illinois University), and an M.S. in organizational leadership, Dominican University), as well as Fire Officer III and Chief Fire Officer designations.

 He is a member of many fire service organizations, including the International Fire Chiefs Association, and continually networks with peers to achieve common goals and improve fire and emergency services.